er-rajeshmlavi/bedrock-chat/README.md

   - `bedrockRegion`: Region where Bedrock is available. **NOTE: Bedrock does NOT support all regions for now.**
   - `allowedIpV4AddressRanges`, `allowedIpV6AddressRanges`: Allowed IP Address range.
   - `enableLambdaSnapStart`: Defaults to true.
 Set to false if deploying to a [region that doesn't support Lambda SnapStart for Python functions](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html#snapstart-supported-regions).
   - `globalAvailableModels`: Defaults to all.
-If set (list of model IDs), allows to globally control which models appear in dropdown menus across chats for all users and during bot creation in the Bedrock Chat application.
+If set (list of model IDs), allows to globally control which models appear in dropdown menus across chats for all users and during bot creation in the Selira Chat application.
 The following model IDs are supported (please make sure that they are also enabled in the Bedrock console under Model access in your deployment region):
 - **Claude Models:** `claude-v4-opus`, `claude-v4.1-opus`, `claude-v4-sonnet`, `claude-v3.5-sonnet`, `claude-v3.5-sonnet-v2`, `claude-v3.7-sonnet`, `claude-v3.5-haiku`, `claude-v3-haiku`, `claude-v3-opus`
 - **Amazon Nova Models:** `amazon-nova-pro`, `amazon-nova-lite`, `amazon-nova-micro`